Make Money With Your Bank Accounts

 Wallet Hacks founder Jim Wang added that vacations don’t have to be expensive to be satisfying.
 “What we enjoy about vacations is that we get to spend time with friends and family, see new places and not worry about work,” he said.

 Use an app like Hitlist that monitors fares from your home airport and alerts you when hot deals arise.
 The end result is that you can get to your dream destinations for less.

 Hopper is another way to save money on flights.
 The app analyzes historical airfare data and lets you know whether to buy now or hold off on your booking to get the best deal.
 You can also visit Skiplagged, which reveals potential savings through strategies like hidden-city ticketing that you won’t find elsewhere.

 Sometimes, traveling abroad can be cheaper and easier than traveling within the United States.
 If you choose to visit a country where the U.S. dollar is worth more, the exchange rate works in your favor, affording you more for less.
-Just remember, many countries currently have travel restrictions due to COVID-19, so you may have to plan your trip abroad pretty far in advance.
+Just remember, some countries might have travel restrictions due to COVID-19, so you may have to plan your trip abroad pretty far in advance.

 Instead of taking an extended vacation, you might find more sustainable enjoyment by taking short trips more often.
 Sprinkle a few long-weekend getaways into your calendar.
 You might also find it easier to unplug from work if you’re getting away for just a few days, rather than a week or more.

 Consider skipping the destination altogether and be a tourist in your own city.
 Take some time to explore areas you haven’t before.
 You just might stumble upon luxurious hidden gems close to home.

 One of the smartest things you can do to live the big life on a small budget is to get rid of your debt.
 If you don’t have regular high-interest credit card payments or other debt to deal with then that money can be used for more fun.

 Go Yachting With Groupon